EMPOWERING FAMILIES and communities

 Our income generation initiatives form the fulcrum of our support model, based on the understanding that offering families the opportunity to generate their own income, and be self-sufficient, is crucial to their ability to send their children to school with full bellies, ready for learning, and live a healthy, economically resilient future.

-We assist families in urban areas to create small businesses and save for their child's education, and we provide families in rural areas with enough seed to farm that they can both feed themselves and sell surplus for profit.
-And to help make schools themselves sustainable, we offer a seed lending scheme for communities, helping rural villages to build and maintain local schools, and pay teachers, through collective farming.
+To help make schools themselves sustainable, we also offer a seed-lending scheme for rural communities, helping villages to build and maintain local schools, and pay teachers, through collective farming.

 MANU, MAMIE AND NANCY, THE THREE WIVES CARING FOR 26 CHILDREN

 Manu, Mamie, and Nancy are the three wives of hospital worker Foday Tommy.
 Foday, the family’s main breadwinner, died during the Ebola epidemic, and the three women have been left looking after 26 children between them - some biologically theirs, and others whom they have adopted.